Change of Major or College

 To change majors within your current college, consult with the academic advisor for the new major regarding program requirements and the procedure to declare the major.
 There may be restrictions on the time of the semester for declaring a major or changing colleges.
 Students should contact the dean's office of the college they wish to enter for information on the optimal time to begin the new program of study.

-While you explore major options, you may declare "no major selected," a status available to freshmen and sophomores in the Colleges of Letters, Arts and Science.
+While you explore major options, you may declare "no major selected," a status available to freshmen and sophomores, The A Center will help you by providing comprehensive advising to assist students in the major exploration process.

 A double major is possible for undergraduate students with two principal fields of study in programs that offer the identical degree type.
 For example, a student can major in both Linguistics and Classics, since both lead to the Bachelor of Arts Degree.
 A triple major is another option, as long as the same degree title is available for the selected majors: B.A., B.S., B.F.A., B.S.B., etc. Double and triple majors may be in the same or different colleges.